zeitlinger/keyboard/README.md

 - 34 keys
 - [APTex](https://github.com/Apsu/APTex) layout with slight modifications
 - Home row mods (Alt, Ctrl, Shift) on all layers, except the base layer
+- In the shift layer, you can disable shift with the index finger that would usually enable shift.
 - Combos for keys in the two center columns, so lateral movement is not needed, except for special combos like `Ctrl+B`
 - Combos for the most common bigrams, reducing SFBs from 0.70% to 0.26%